Factory Pattern in Java: Streamlining Object Creation

 Program output:

-• Use the Factory pattern in Java when the class doesn't know beforehand the exact types and dependencies of the objects it needs to create.
+- Use the Factory Design Pattern in Java when the class does not know beforehand the exact types and dependencies of the objects it needs to create.

 Benefits:

-• Reduces coupling between the implementation of an application and the classes it uses.
+- Implementing the Factory Pattern in your Java application reduces coupling between the implementation and the classes it uses.

 Trade-offs: